js899/FRAS/README.md

-A Face Recognition Ateendance System developed using python.
+A Face Recognition Attendance System developed using python.